Overview

 Newest-layer-wins

 Every layer has a monotonically increasing ID assigned at append time.
-When multiple layers cover the same timestamp, the one with the highest ID wins.
-This is a deterministic rule with no configuration — not a per-lens policy, not a conflict resolution strategy, not a timestamp comparison.
-Just: newer layer ID wins.
+When multiple layers cover the same point, the newest one wins.
+This is a deterministic rule with no configuration — not a per-lens policy, not a conflict resolution strategy.
+Just: newer layer wins.

 This makes concurrent appends trivially composable: two writers both succeed; query results reflect both writes, with the later one taking precedence at any overlap.